simonekalb/simonekalb.github.io/about.md

 I then build a complete website for my dad's company and put it online all by myself.
 Much of it was developed on Linux using [Blowfish](http://bluefish.openoffice.nl/index.html) and [GIMP](https://www.gimp.org/).
 I also built a soccer-related website for some clients, it was funny.

 I was aming to use GNU/Linux for all DTP stuff since I couldn't afford any Macintosh at the time.
+But the system wasn't ready for desktop at the time.

 ## Education and ethics